Laurie0131/PythonDevelopmentProcess/environment_setup_and_example/2_create_project_configuration_file_for_flake8.md

 <!--- @file
-  4_2__create_a projtect configuration file for flake8.md for Python Development Process and Coding Specification
+  2 create_a projtect configuration file for flake8.md for Python Development Process and Coding Specification

-  Copyright (c) 2019, Intel Corporation.
+  Copyright (c) 2020, Intel Corporation.
 All rights reserved.<BR>

   Redistribution and use in source (original document form) and 'compiled' forms (converted to PDF, epub, HTML and other formats) with or without